 The TDS generates an error message if a student cannot sign in.
 The following are the most common student sign-in issues:

-- Session does not exist: The student entered the session ID incorrectly or signed in to the wrong site.
+- This session is not available for testing: The student entered the session ID incorrectly or signed in to the wrong site.
 Verify that the student correctly entered the active session ID.
 Also, verify that both the test administrator or test examiner and the student are using the correct sites.
 For example, students signed in to the Student Training Site cannot access sessions created in the Test Administrator Interface.

-- Student information is not entered correctly: Verify that the student has entered the student’s name exactly as it appears in the Student Lookup tool.
+- No match: Student information was not entered correctly.
+Verify that the student has entered the student’s name exactly as it appears in the Student Lookup tool.
 Spaces or accented characters must also be included; special characters in names may be added by typing the Unicode character (for example, by pressing the [Alt] + keypad to create the “É” in “JOSÉ” on Windows devices).

-- No match for student ID: Student information was not entered correctly: Verify that the student used a correct SSID and did not preface the SSID with “CA-” as had been required in previous years.
+- No match for student ID: Student information was not entered correctly.
+Verify that the student used a correct SSID and did not preface the SSID with “CA-” as had been required in previous years.
 If this does not resolve the error, use the Student Lookup tool to verify the student’s information.
 Refer to the subsection How to Look Up Students for additional information.

 - Session has expired: The session ID corresponds to a closed session.
 Ensure that the student enters the correct session ID and verify that the session is open.
 For more information about test sessions, refer to the subsection Creating a Test Session.

-- Student is not associated with the school: The student is not associated with the school, or the test administrator or test examiner is not associated with the student’s school.
+- You must test in a session in your own school: The student is not associated with the school, or the test administrator or test examiner is not associated with the student’s school.
 A student must test at the school of enrollment.